VisualComputingInstitute/ShapePriors_GCPR16/README.md

 # Shape Priors - GCPR'16

-Joint Object Pose Estimation and Shape Reconstruction in Urban Street Scenes Using 3D Shape Priors
+This is the code from our GCPR'16 submission: "Joint Object Pose Estimation and Shape Reconstruction in Urban Street Scenes Using 3D Shape Priors".

 ## Dependencies
 The following libraries are required: